 Of course, we do not mean to negate the powerful and unique contributions that computation offers to the communities out of which these tapestries are woven.
 Just as computing can contribute to injustices, it can also link up with justice-centered projects.
 As Cueponcaxochitl D. Moreno Sandoval reminds us, computing power contributed to the globalization trade policies of NAFTA while also being utilized by the Zapatistas in Chiapas to spread awareness about their fights against those same policies [49].
 The potentialities of computational flexibility and modularity make computing, computer devices, and computational thinking important means to help trade conceptual and material resources between social worlds and epistemic cultures.
 We maintain that justice-centered computing can use these affordances and the ubiquity of computing to address local community needs, concerns, and issues.
 Allow us to consider some examples.

 We the People of Detroit Community Research Collective (WPD CRC) (wethepeopleofdetroit.com) is a community-based, citizen-science grassroots organization that brings together activists, academics, designers, and researchers to inform people about and fight against the negative impacts of austerity policies, Emergency Management regimes, and privatization on Black and Brown communities in Detroit.
 Their 2016 book Mapping the Water Crisis: The Dismantling of African-American Neighborhoods in Detroit acts as a critical counter-narrative against the neoliberal status quo through the use of data visualizations that help to illustrate how residential water shut offs across the city disproportionately restricted water access to Black communities [76].
 In another example, Kwame Porter Robinson and colleagues have been studying and experimenting with machine learning algorithms that can help distinguish between authentic and fake kente cloth in West Africa.
 Acknowledging how imported fake kente has restricted economic access for kente artisans, their goal is to support tourists in making consumer decisions that direct money toward the local artisan economy [60].
 Consider one more case.
 Raquel Velho and colleagues paired computing modeling methods from bi-mechanical engineering with social science research to study the weak points in accessibility designs for public transportation [74].
 Upon showing “accessibility regulation still straining the bodies of wheelchair users and causing harm” they urge policy makers to move beyond static “solutions” and instead engage in ongoing conversations and iterative design with disabled people to constantly improve public transportation infrastructure [4].
-These are just some of the proliferating examples for how computing and computing expertise can help to challenge inequitable and unjust material conditions of people’s lives.
+These are just some of the proliferating examples of how computing and computing expertise can help to challenge inequitable and unjust material conditions of people’s lives.
 What they each show is that computing does not become an end in itself, but a means to support a larger justice project.
 But what about computing education?

 Understanding the Limits of Broadening Participation Through a Justice-centered Lens